JLESC/jlesc.github.io/_projects/dense_eigen_project.md

 ## Results for 2015/2016

 This project was submitted in August 2015, and started from January 2016, officially.
-The porting process has already started for couple of eigensolver libraries and on couple of systems.
+The porting process has already started for a couple of eigensolver libraries and on couple of systems.
 We selected three libraries, ELPA, Elemental and EigenExa, and available resources, the K computer, JUQUEEN, and JURECA.

 The present status is summarized in the following table.